RP2040 MicroPython: mpremote

 A single line program is this:

-mpremote mount . exec "from blink import Blink; Blink()"
+mpremote mount . exec "from blink_key import Blink; Blink()"

 However I have found that it requires a bit of work to stop it.
-I’ve had to use a Ctrl-C to kill the mpremote program.
+The easiest thing to do is to press RESET on the Pico to stop.

 Edit file